maytheu/nest-grpc/README.md

 Run `npx nx build api` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

+Run `node dist/apps/api/main.js` to run api

 Find the [documentation here](https://documenter.getpostman.com/view/8279131/2sA3Bszp2N)

+## Docker

+Ensure you hve docker installed on your machine.

+Run `npm install` to install dependency.

+copy .sample.env to env

+Run `docker-compose build` to build the docker images.

+Run `docker-compose up` to spin up docker container

+You can access it on localhost:3000/api

 ## Running tasks